Skip to main content

 Expand your skills and knowledge with SEMAC’s workshop offerings designed for southeastern Minnesota’s creative community.
 Our Grants & Funding Workshops provide step-by-step guidance through SEMAC’s funding opportunities, while our Artist Business Skills Workshop Series—offered through our exciting new partnership with Springboard for the Arts—covers essential topics like career planning, time management, and portfolio development.
 Additionally, our Organization Skills Workshop Series offers capacity-building resources specifically designed for arts organizations and nonprofits.

-Artist & Culture Bearer Business Skills Workshop Series in Partnership with Springboard for the Arts
+Artists & Culture Bearers Business Skills Workshop Series in Partnership with Springboard for the Arts

 SEMAC is excited to partner with Springboard for the Arts to offer their Work of Art: Business Skills for Artists workshop series virtually for individual artists and culture bearers living in SEMAC’s region.